Added to Cart!

 Dear Kerry,

-Kerry, I hope this is helpful.
-You might want to take a little time with the early teen section of my website as well; I address the issue of teens beginning to prefer their peers' company, staying connected, etc.
+I hope this is helpful.
+You might want to take a little time with the Early Teen section of my website as well; I address the issue of teens beginning to prefer their peers' company, staying connected, etc.

 I don't know your daughter, but I do know that even within a year, teens mature so rapidly.
 We think they're not ready, and we look back a year later amazed at their maturity.
 As the mother of a nineteen year old as well as a fifteen year old, I can tell you that the teen years can be absolutely wonderful, and they pass far too quickly.
 Enjoy your daughter in these last years while she is still home with you and open to your influence.